moov-io/paygate/admin/README.md

-# Go API client for openapi
+# Go API client for admin

 Paygate is ...